Family Law Board Certification

 Our Board Certified Family Lawyers

 Attorneys Scott Montgomery and Lynn Montgomery of Montgomery Family Law are both official North Carolina Board Certified Specialists in Family Law.
-Out of more than 28,000 lawyers in the state, only 276 have earned this distinction.
 When you bring your divorce or family law concerns to our Cary N.C. family law attorneys, you can trust that they will apply their substantial recognized skills to help you achieve the best possible results.

 Have questions for our team?
 Fill out an online case evaluation form today.